Nashwaay/Nashwaay/README.md

 - 👋 Hi, I’m @Nashwaay
-- 🌱 I’m currently growing in Firebase Cloud Functions and Flutter
+- 🌱 I’m currently enjoying growing in Angular, Firebase Cloud Functions and Flutter
 - 🤍 Angular has a special place in my heart and I always enjoy using its best practices
 - 📫 How to reach me https://www.linkedin.com/in/nashwatariq